-- 5. A new CPU statement is always added after all existing CPU statements in your directory entry unless your installation has chosen to sort by device addresses.
-The order of CPU statements determines the assignment of real processors to virtual CPUs. - 6.
-The CRYPTO operand is still accepted for compatibility purposes, but provides no function.
+5. A new CPU statement is always added after all existing CPU statements in your directory entry unless your installation has chosen to sort by device addresses.
+The order of CPU statements determines the assignment of real processors to virtual CPUs.